PanterSoft/PanterSoft/README.md

 - 👋 Hi, I’m @PanterSoft
-- 👀 I’m interested in Software Development and Cryptocurrencys.
+- 👀 I’m interested in Software Development
-- 💞️ I’m looking to collaborate on My ComputeCoin Project with other interested People.
-- 📫 How to reach me ? you can write me a Email (nicodimarcotv@gmail.com) or write a issue on my ComputeCoin repository.
+- 📫 How to reach me ? you can write me a Email (nicodimarcotv@gmail.com)

 <!---
 PanterSoft/PanterSoft is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.